-When ACC is engaged, a green ki indicator will be lit on the instrument cluster and the following gap will be displayed.
-When the regular cruise control is engaged, a green indicator will be lit on the instrument cluster; the following gap will not display.
+When ACC is engaged, a green ACC indicator \frown is lit on the instrument cluster and the following gap is displayed.
+When regular cruise control is engaged, a green \bigotimes indicator is lit on the instrument cluster; the following gap is not displayed.